ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

   type Id a = a

 is unambiguous, and no annotation is required.
-However, the unambiguity here arises not solely due to the fact that ``Id`` is a type synonym, but also that it binds its argument on the left-hand side.
+However, the unambiguity here arises not solely due to the fact that ``Id`` is a type function, but also that it binds its argument on the left-hand side.
 This is a *hard rule*.

 The arrows not corresponding to arguments